Svendolin/mailing-label-generator/readme.md

 ***
 ⚫🔴🟡Side note: The whole project is commented in German⚫🔴🟡

+[💯] 2nd Note: The described OOP / MVC / PDO processes are not summarized in the PDF but directly here in the readme.md markdown:

 Ettikator, the mailing labels generator should contain:

 * Used OOP and PDO, MVC principle and asynchronal requests via AJAX